-If you are a cancer survivor, having a baby is a difficult decision for both men and women.
+If you are a cancer survivor, having a baby may be a difficult decision for both men and women.
 Survivors and their partners need to think about many things before starting or adding to their family.

 Pregnancy after cancer treatment

 Often, pregnancy after cancer treatment is safe for both the mother and baby.
 Pregnancy does not seem to raise the risk of cancer coming back.
 Still, some women may be told to wait a number of years before trying to have a baby.
 How long depends on several factors:

 The type of cancer and stage

 A woman’s age